≡ Menu

 * Data shown in the table above are obtained from AB InBev’s annual reports.

-However, since 2018, AB InBev’s total dividends and dividends paid to shareholders have significantly declined, driven by a series of dividend cuts carried out by the company in order to save capital.
+While AB InBev pays cash dividends, these payments have increased only marginally since 2020, rising just 7% in two years.
+However, since 2018, AB InBev’s total dividends and dividends paid to shareholders have significantly declined due to a series of dividend cuts aimed at conserving capital.

-In short, AB InBev’s poor capital return history is a put-off for income investors.
+In short, AB InBev’s poor capital return history is a drawback for income investors.
+This history reflects the company’s mediocre performance and unreliable dividend payments.

 Conclusion